-- You will be transferred to the Post Anesthesia Care Unit – (Recovery Room or may be called PACU).
+You will be transferred to the Post Anesthesia Care Unit – (may be called PACU or Recovery Room).

-- A nurse will be at your bedside monitoring your status and pain level.
+A nurse will be at your bedside monitoring your vital signs and pain level.

 - Therapy and nursing care will take place in your room on the Orthopedic unit.